 Mat board has two core functions.
-Like linen liners, mat provides an area for visual relief so the art could be viewed without the distraction of the nearby surroundings.
+Like linen liners, mat board provides an area for visual relief so the art could be viewed without the distraction of the nearby surroundings.
 Secondly, the depth of the mat also serves as a spacer to keep the glass from touching the face of the art.

-Dark mats tend to allow the light in the art to pop while a light mat usually intensifies the darker colors.
+Dark mats tend to allow the light in the art to pop while a light mat usually intensifies the darker colours.
 A mid tone mat keeps both the light and dark details in the art more equal.

 If you want a more lush look for your print, you might consider a thicker mat.
 Above, the outer mat is 8 ply with a beveled edge, it is much more apparent in the photograph while the middle (beveled) and inner (straight cut) 4 ply mats are less obvious with their lower profiles.

 When mats were first introduced to framing, they were all a single layer.
 Today it is much more common to use two or three layers.